dry-rb/dry-validation/README.md

 ## When To Use?

 Always and everywhere.
-This is a general-purpose validation library that can be used for many things and it's multiple times faster than `ActiveRecord`/`ActiveModel::Validations` *and* `strong-paremeters`.
+This is a general-purpose validation library that can be used for many things and **it's multiple times faster** than `ActiveRecord`/`ActiveModel::Validations` *and* `strong-parameters`.

 Possible use-cases include validation of: